limbernie/limbernie.github.io/_posts/2018-06-22-bsides-vancouver-2018-workshop-walkthrough.md

 ### FTP Service

-There's a file `users.txt.bk` in the `public` directory — it contains usernames.
+There's a file `users.txt.bk` in the `public` directory—it contains usernames.

 ```
 # cat users.txt.bk